-Those with an enviable track record in setting up or helping to grow businesses have easily-transferable skills they can use to make money from home in the form of business consulting.
+Those with an enviable track record in starting or growing businesses have easily-transferable skills they can use to make money from home in the form of business consulting.

-Market yourself as a professional consultant who assists others in launching and building successful businesses through online sites like Clarity.
-Alternatively, you could also offer (and charge more for) in-person consultations, either going out to visit clients on their turf, or having them come to your home office (although you should probably get changed out of those PJs first).
+Market yourself through online sites like Clarity as a professional consultant who assists others in launching and building successful businesses.
+Alternatively, you could also offer (and charge more for) in-person consultations or coaching packages.

 2. Home-Based Child Care

-Childcare is and always will be essential to many families, and daycare centers don't come cheap and also present health concerns for families with immuno-compromised or at-risk family members or children.
-If you're already spending the day keeping a watchful eye over your own little ones, why not pocket a little extra cash by undercutting the "pros" and providing childcare to friends and neighbors, too?
+Childcare is and always will be essential to many families.
+Daycare centers don't come cheap and also present health concerns for families with immuno-compromised or at-risk family members or children.
+If you're already spending the day keeping a watchful eye over your little ones, why not pocket a little extra cash by providing childcare to friends and neighbors, too?
 This can be a welcome solution for parents who need care but don't want the concerns of daycares with large gatherings, high prices, or strangers watching their kids.

-Other skills, from teaching languages, to music, to helping with reading or writing, are all easy to turn into businesses -- and they can be reasonably lucrative and hugely rewarding, too.
+Teaching languages, music lessons, reading or writing skills are all easy to turn into businesses — and they can be reasonably lucrative and hugely rewarding, too.

-What you can charge will depend upon your experience, location, and the vocation you're teaching; just don't expect to make your millions this way.
-That said, most of your customers will visit on a recurring basis, so tutoring should at least provide you with a regular, reliable income.
+What you can charge will depend upon your experience, location, and vocation.
+Most of your customers will need assistance on a regular basis, so tutoring can provide consistent, reliable income.
+Best of all, it can be done virtually.

 4. Elder Care

 Like childcare, care for the elderly is an essential service that will always be in demand.
-What's more, those that need it often do better when able to remain in their own homes, instead of moving into assisted living.
+What's more, those that need care often do better in their homes than moving to assisted living.

 While certain elements of care require medical qualifications, helping clients with day-to-day tasks like shopping, cleaning, and cooking do not.